catseye/Fountain/README.md

 abort with an error message.

 Greater than or equal and less than or equal constraints.

+"Both" combinator on constraints (which really needs reworking).

 Implementation improvements such as better flattening of the AST representing the grammar during its parsing.